Canadian Advisory Group

 Michelle White,CCHP, Today Living Group, Canadian Advisory Group

-Additionally one of the founding members of Canadian Corporate Housing Providers Association and served on the Canadian board for seven years including five years as President.
-During this time have spoken at conferences such as CERC, CHPA, and the Toronto Condo Show.
-Most recently appeared on the Real Estate talk show in numerous episodes, speaker at CHPA conferences, featured as an industry expert on all TV episodes of the MONDO CONDO show, and published in the Canadian Real Estate magazine.
-Presently sit on the Canadian Advisory Committee for CHPA.
+Michelle White is a member of the Canadian Advisory Committee for CHPA.
+She has served on the Canadian board for seven years including five years as President.
+Michelle has spoken at conferences such as CERC, CHPA, and the Toronto Condo Show.
+Recently, she appeared on the Real Estate talk show in numerous episodes and was featured as an industry expert on all TV episodes of the MONDO CONDO show.
+Michelle has also been published in the Canadian Real Estate magazine.

 Canadian-Specific Initiatives & Resources